minhnndev/react-native-hold-menu-cli/website/docs/usage.md

 import React from 'react';
 import { View } from 'react-native';

-import { HoldItem } from 'react-native-hold-menu';
+import { HoldItem } from 'react-native-hold-menu-cli';

 import styles from './styles';